harveycoombs/dark-tensor/README.md

-# Collate
+# Dark Tensor

-Collate is an AI-powered search and summarisation tool.
+Dark Tensor is an AI-powered search, research and summarisation tool.